 The total mass in Kuiper Belt and inner Oort Cloud icy objects is

-probably many times the combined mass of the asteroids.
+probably many times the combined mass of the main belt asteroids.

-- Comet orbits are highly elliptical (see the diagram of
+ways.
+They are highly elliptical (see the diagram of Halley's

 Comets obey Kepler's laws, as long as they are not disturbed by

 planets.
 This means that comets which enter the inner Solar System

 will move much faster when near the Sun than when they are far from

 it.
 By inspecting the dates on the Halley diagram above, you

 Most comets have very long periods.
 An orbital semi-major